Nadia de León Torres

 Nadia Lorena de León Torres is a Guatemalan politician serving as a deputy of the Congress since January 2024.
-She is the leader of Nosotros, alongside her husband Rudy Guzmán.
+She was leader of Nosotros, alongside her former husband Rudy Guzmán.

 Political career

 She served a member of the Central American Parliament for the National Unity of Hope from 2020 to 2024 and served as President of the Central American Parliament.

 Personal life

 She is the daughter of former First Lady Sandra Torres.